Frequently asked questions

 Where can I get an overview of HISS?

-Read the reviews left by previous holders of the HISS Student Bursary, which give a good overall picture of what HISS offers.
-You can also see images from previous years in our Gallery Archive.
+Read the reviews left by previous holders of HISS student bursaries, which give a good overall picture of what HISS offers.
+You can also see images from previous years in our Gallery.

 What are the start and end times for the course?